 Examples of work platforms themselves posing a risk of accidents, include:

 Work accidents can occur when a platform is not sufficiently large as to allow you and your colleagues to have sufficient room to do the job intended or to allow plant and machinery to pass safely.

 The surface of the platform should not be slippery, should not present trip hazards or have any gaps, which could allow you to fall through or any objects to fall off the platform and endanger those below.

 Body parts not to be caught between the structure the platform is next to

 Importantly – a working platform should not allow you or a body part to be caught between it and the structure it is positioned next to.

-Consider a house with a scaffold erected next to it for renovation works – if the scaffold is too far from the walls of the house (with no barrier) too large a gap might be left which could allow your foot or other body part to be trapped and injured resulting in scaffold work platform accident.
+For example – consider a house with a scaffold erected next to it for renovation works.
+If the scaffold is too far from the walls of the house (with no barrier) – a large gap might be left.
+This gap could allow your foot or other body part to be trapped and injured resulting in a potential scaffold work platform accident.

 Care must be taken by your employer not to allow the platform to be loaded excessively, such that it could cause the platform to bend and so become unsafe or to collapse.

-On this page you have seen the specific duties that the law imposes on your employer to prevent a work platform accident.
+In this article you have seen the specific duties that the law imposes on your employer to prevent a work platform accident.

-If you have suffered injury due to a fall, trip or you have been hit by a falling object from height and wish to discuss your work platform accident with me in person or to commence your compensation claim online click work platform accident claim solicitor.
+If you have suffered injury due to a fall or trip whilst working at height on a work platform or you have been hit by a falling object and wish to discuss your claim with a specialist solicitor or ask an online question – see our specialist solicitor free online and telephone help options.